 As stated in the Truth in Savings disclosure, the Early Withdrawal Penalty reads as follows:

 Any withdrawal prior to the maturity date will result in a penalty of 360 days worth of interest.

 First IB permits CDs and savings accounts to be opened in the name of a trust.
 As stated on the online application,

 For any trust accounts, we require copies of trust documents verifying trustee(s).

 Please submit via recommended instructions listed at the completion of the application.

-Accessing Maturing Funds
+Funding and Accessing Maturing Funds

 Accessing maturing CD funds from internet banks can be a concern, as some institutions make it much easier to deposit your money then withdraw it.
 According to First IB’s FAQs,